slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On fear, anger and excuses

 <!--
+- nothing in life is to be feared, is.
+It is only to be understood. -- marie curie
+- fear does not stop death, it stops life
+- the hardest prison to escape is in your own mind.
 - What are we afraid of?
 We’re afraid of growth.
 We’re terrified of exposure.
 Remember, nothing scares the crap out of us more than advancing, because to advance is to move from the known to the unknown. fear that you are not good enough: that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will.
+- all excuses are false.
+- fear makes the wolf bigger than he is. -- german proverb

 > *"A man who fears suffering is already suffering from what he fears."
 -- Montaigne*

+> *"Fear is incomplete knowledge."
+-- Agatha Christie*
 -->

 > *"We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light."